-1. Turn off the power switch and remove the power cord.

-- 2. Remove drives in slots 10-14. - 3.
+- 1. Turn off the power switch and remove the power cord. - 2.
+Remove drives in slots 10-14. - 3.
 Using a flat-head screwdriver, press the plastic latch behind the front bezel down while pulling the front bezel lightly with your other hand.
 When the top plastic clip has cleared the sheet metal lip of the shelf, move the flat-head screwdriver to the lower plastic clip and press up.
 Pull the unit clear.

-Figure 2-32: Removing the power switch assembly
+Figure 33: Removing the power switch assembly

-MSA 1000 4 U Chassis with Backplane Replacement
+MSA1000 4 U Chassis with Backplane Replacement

 In the event of a backplane board failure, a new chassis must be ordered.
-All of the MSA 1000's original component parts can be reinstalled to their respective locations on the new backplane.
+All original component parts of the MSA1000 can be reinstalled to their respective locations on the new backplane.
 The parts that will be reinstalled include: